Otoplasty in London & UK

 In otoplasty, there are two recognised surgical techniques.
 The first is the cartilage moulding technique.
 In the moulding technique, there is no excision of cartilage.
 The method relies primarily on precise suture placement to facilitate the pinning of the ears closer to the side of the head.
 The cartilage-breaking technique involves the surgical removal of cartilage to improve the shape and pin the ears back to the side of the head.

 The most popular technique for cartilage preservation is the Mustarde method.
-This technique relies on suture placement alone which restores a normal-looking anti-helical fold and has the advantage of being simple to perform.
-The Mustarde method uses sutures placed in a horizontal mattress configuration along the full thickness of the cartilage at the back of the ear and also through the skin at the front of the ear.
+This technique relies on suture placement alone, which restores a normal-looking anti-helical fold and is simple to perform.
+The Mustarde method uses sutures placed in a horizontal mattress configuration along the full thickness of the cartilage at the back of the ear and through the skin at the front of the ear.
 This method only corrects the conchal bowl, and other techniques will be required alongside this.
 The Mustarde method is used for abnormalities of the upper third of the ear.

 The Furnas method is for addressing an excessively deep conchal bowl and a well-defined anti-helical fold.
 The Furnas method facilitates permanent retraction of the ear due to the surgical fixation to the mastoid fascial layer.
 The Furnas method can be combined with the Mustarde method, which is great if the anti-helical fold lacks prominence due to its underdevelopment.